dervalp/cosyJS-boot/readme.md

 #cosy-boot

+This library is used client side and by cosy-core in order to register and expose components.

 ##Purpose

-This library is responsible for registering the Component in the right order.
+This library is responsible for registering components and module on a page.
-The idea is that you have modules and inside modules, you have component.

-When the page is being parsed the it should create a flat list of all Modules which each module should have a flat list of all Components.
+It supports nested modules and nested apps.

 ###Basic Cases